Karim Khalaf: Assassination attempt

 In early 1980, a group of Israeli yeshiva students were killed in Hebron by Palestinian militants.
 The Jewish Underground, an Israeli militant group, compiled a report suggesting that Khalaf and a handful of other prominent Palestinian officials had ordered the killings.
 In May, the group planted car bombs in vehicles belonging to several prominent Palestinian officials, including Khalaf's Cadillac sedan.
 The bombs seriously injured Bassam Shaka'a, the then-mayor of Nablus, and Khalaf.
 Both were hospitalized in critical condition, and the incident resulted in Shaka'a losing both of his legs.
 Khalaf lost his right foot in the attack, and used a prosthesis and walking cane for the remainder of his life.
 Israel's internal security service, Shin Bet, began an investigation into the bombings, but the Jewish Underground was not discovered as the culprit for several years.
 Members involved were sentenced to prison terms of varying lengths.
 No verifiable evidence was ever found linking Khalaf to the Hebron attack, and it is generally accepted that he was not involved.

 Removal from office and death

-In March 1982, the Israeli government removed Khalaf from his mayoral post for refusing to co-operate with their administration of the West Bank.
-They forbade him from leaving the area and replaced him with an Israeli military administrator.
+In March 1982, the Israeli government removed Khalaf from his mayoral post for refusing to cooperate with their administration of the West Bank.

 Khalaf died of a heart attack in 1985.